-Lecture by cultural historian, film expert, head of the Department of Creative and Cultural Practices of the Faculty of Language, Literature, Music and Visual Culture of Aberdeen State University Alan Marcus: we invite you to join
+Lecture by cultural historian, film expert, head of the Department of Creative and Cultural Practices of the School of Language, Literature, Music and Visual Culture of Aberdeen State University Alan Marcus: we invite you to join

 This lecture continues the series of lectures under the auspices of Karazin University "For One Lecture to Victory: Speakers of the World in Support of Karazin University".